sleeping126/alex/contents/user-manual/README.md

     learning from this point.

 Comment
-:   Furthermore a comment can be added that makes it easier to identify a specific learning result between others.
+:   Furthermore a comment can be added that makes it easier to identify a specific learn result between others.
 The
     comment is a string value with a maximum amount of 120 characters.

 Driver